mamontov-cpp/devil/README.markdown

 ![Alt text](http://dl.getdropbox.com/u/239375/DevIL.png)

-A version of Ruby Devil to work with Ruby 2.0+ and MinGW on WIndows
+A version of Ruby Devil to work with Ruby 2.0+ and MinGW on Windows
 ========================

 * Moved from all deprecated stuff, like Config (replaced by RbConfig)